Have a quick question, comment or piece of advice? Use this form and we'll get right back to you.

 The effort was organized as the Community Arts Coalition and was spearheaded numerous arts enthusiasts and community volunteers drawn from business, government and the arts.
 Coordinating the Coalition's efforts was CAP's first executive director, Richard Driscoll.

 The Community Arts Partnership would be a service agency assisting existing, new and emerging arts organizations and providing services and programs appropriate to the artists community.
 The new arts council would not duplicate nor engage in competitive programming.
 It would be supported financially by the business community with commitments of significant support from local businesses as well as commitments from the Tompkins County government and the New York State Council on the Arts.
 The name of the new organization encapsulates its mission placing the arts at the center, the community as the lead interest and with partnership as the approach by which the mission is achieved.

 For much of its early history, CAP resided with a number of the community's arts organizations on the first floor of the historic Clinton House, a restored 19th century grand hotel just a block from the Ithaca Commons.
 The Hangar Theatre's administrative offices, the Cayuga Chamber Orchestra, the Kitchen Theatre, the Ticket Center and, for a time, the Ithaca Opera, all shared space at the Clinton House beginning in 1995.

 Robin Schwartz, current Program Director, joined CAP in 1993, She recently celebrated her 20th anniversary at CAP.
-Brett Bossard, current Executive Director, came on board in 2007.
-Kit Wainer, bookkeeper has been around since 1998 and Mellissa Goldsmith, Director of Ticketing Services, since 2008.
+Brett Bossard, past Executive Director, came on board in 2007.
+Kit Wainer, bookkeeper has been around since 1998.
+In August 2013, John Spence became the third Executive Director of CAP.